FlorianWilhelm/the-hatchlor/README.md

 # 🌹 The Hatchlor 🌹 Cookiecutter Template

-The Hatchlor is a [cookiecutter] template featuring the modern and extensible Python project manager [hatch].
+The Hatchlor is a [cookiecutter] template featuring the modern and extensible Python project manager [hatch] 🐣.

-## Features
+## ✨ Features

 This template integrates the following features: